Hemavarshinijp/Codebasics-Excel-2-/README.md

 # Codebasics-Excel-2-

-In this Dataset, I did VLOOKUP, INDEXMATCH,and  XLOOKUP to retrieve the data from one table to another table
+In this Dataset, I did VLOOKUP, INDEXMATCH, and  XLOOKUP to retrieve the data from one table to another table

 ### VLOOKUP FUNCTION